 - Healthcare public health and preventing premature mortality

 PHOF updates are staggered periodically across the year by Public Health England, with approximately 25% of the data set being updated each February, May, August and November.
 As a result, all of the metrics within the PHOF are updated on an annual basis.

-A report summarising changes to the Public Health Outcomes Framework for Peterborough is submitted to the Peterborough City Council Public Health Board at quarterly intervals, these reports are available below.
+A report summarising changes to the Public Health Outcomes Framework for Peterborough is submitted to the Peterborough City Council Public Health Board at quarterly intervals; these reports are available online.